hedeshy/CNVVE/README.md

 The CNVVE Dataset is consists of 950 audio samples encompassing six distinct classes of voice expressions.
 These expressions were collected from 42 generous individuals who donated their voice recordings for the study.
 By making the dataset publicly accessible, we hope to facilitate further research and development of computational methods for non-verbal voice-based interactions.

+A more detailed description of the dataset is available in the [paper](https://www.isca-archive.org/interspeech_2023/hedeshy23_interspeech.html).

 ### Download the dataset
 The dataset can be downloaded from Figshare.